UOA-CS732-SE750-Students-2022/project-group-magenta-mice/README.md

 ### Absolute Prerequisites

 Firebase is used in this project for authentication.
-You will need to create a Firebase project and obtain a Firebase API key from a [service account](https://firebase.google.com/support/guides/service-accounts).
+You will need to create a [Firebase project](https://console.firebase.google.com/) and obtain a Firebase API key from a [service account](https://firebase.google.com/support/guides/service-accounts).

 Once you have this key (in the form of a JSON file), you can add it to the `/key` directory.
 Name the file `firebase.json`.

+You will need to enable the authentication feature in your Firebase project.
+Add Google as a sign-in method provider.

 ### Docker Development